 The budget has always been used to encourage spending adherence, ensuring that expenditures do not exceed budget, and therefore complying with a legally adopted budget.
 The form of the budget historically set forth a "budget-to-actual" comparison statement.
-The General Fund budget adopted and amended by the City Council for the fiscal year ended June 30, 2021 projected \$5,086,312 in revenues and other financing sources and \$5,858,232 in expenditures.
-Actual General Fund revenues and other financing sources for the period were \$5,724,096, \$637,784 more than budgeted; while General Fund expenditures totaled \$4,632,623, \$1,225,609 less than budgeted.
-The City chose to budget conservatively for taxes and license revenues.
-Budgeted expenditures for the fiscal year 2021 exceeded actual amounts, primarily due to fewer capital outlays than expected.
+The General Fund budget adopted and amended by the City Council for the fiscal year ended June 30, 2023 projected \$5,535,643 and \$1,209,925 in revenues and other financing sources, respectively, and \$6,835,003 in expenditures.
+Actual General Fund revenues and other financing sources for the period were \$5,311,909 and \$38,090, respectively, which were \$1,395,569 less than budgeted.
+Revenue budget variances are largely the result of the timing of revenue recognized for financial statement line items such as taxes and licenses as well as grants.
+Actual General Fund expenditures totaled \$7,030,356, above budgeted amounts by \$195,353.
+At times during the fiscal year, the City Council formally amends its budget to more closely match actual revenues and expenditures.